arturoliduena/mern-stack/README.md

 • The user information for login and the fav list are stored in a DB (MongoDB).

-• we added some tests.

-• Pagination.
+• Users can add favorites post.

 • Preload images and a loader.